imc-trading/svlangserver/README.md

         "systemverilog.formatCommand": "<TOOL BINARY PATH>/verible-verilog-format"
     }
     ```
-    For vscode on linux this file should be at `<WORKSPACE>/.vscode/settings.json`
+    For vscode on linux this file should be at `<WORKSPACE PATH>/.vscode/settings.json`

 ## Commands
 - `systemverilog.build_index`: Instructs language server to rerun indexing